waylonflinn/webnn/README.md

 * Pooling (max)
 * ReLU

-Support for more layers is planned, including:
+Support for more layers is in the works, including:
 * Pooling (avg)
 * Normalization (local and batch)

-Support for training (via backpropagation) is also planned.
+Support for training (via backpropagation) is also coming up.

 # Donations